bhits/patient-portal-ui/README.md

     + For Windows, run `mvnw.cmd clean package docker:build`
     + For *nix systems, run `mvnw clean package docker:build`

-Note: For frontend developers, there is a fast way to build project in developing mode.
-You are able to separately build frontend and backend and then flexible to build project with skipping grunt build:
+Note: Frontend developers can build frontend and backend code separately and save building time by skipping the Grunt build as needed.

-+ To build frontend code, navigate to the client folder run: `grunt build:dev`
++ To build the frontend code, navigate to the client folder and run: `grunt build:dev`
-+ Then navigate to the server folder run `mvnw.cmd clean install -PskipGrunt`
++ Then navigate to the server folder and run `mvnw.cmd clean install -PskipGrunt`

 ## Run